Day of the Dead: California

 In other communities, interactions between Mexican traditions and American culture are resulting in celebrations in which Mexican traditions are being extended to make artistic or sometimes political statements.
 For example, in Los Angeles, California, the Self Help Graphics & Art Mexican-American cultural center presents an annual Day of the Dead celebration that includes both traditional and political elements, such as altars to honor the victims of the Iraq War, highlighting the high casualty rate among Latino soldiers.
 An updated, intercultural version of the Day of the Dead is also evolving at Hollywood Forever Cemetery.
 There, in a mixture of Native Californian art, Mexican traditions and Hollywood hip, conventional altars are set up side by side with altars to Jayne Mansfield and Johnny Ramone.
-Colorful native dancers and music intermix with performance artists, while sly pranksters play on traditional themes.
+Colorful native dancers and music intermix with performance artists, while others play on traditional themes.